andrsweb/codewave.pro-testing/README.md

 8) Bugfix.
 9) Finalization.

-In the source branch there will be a build, in it there is a readme file on how to run everything.
+In the !!!source!!! branch there will be a gulp-builder, in it there is a readme file on how to run everything. !!!You need to merge the source branch into the main at the start.
 What will not be clear - contact me.

 Please no ChatGpt and so on.
 We need to know your real level.
 And fill in your knowledge gaps.
 It's crucial.